 If you need a break, time it for between contractions or wait until the midwife is there.
 This way you can get a breather or go to the toilet or make calls knowing your partner is in good hands.

 It’s also worth knowing that the sight of blood can make some men feel faint.
 If you begin to feel light-headed, sit down straight away – before you fall down.
 Put your head between your knees and take deep, slow breaths in and out.
 The light-headedness will soon pass.

 As part of getting ready for these aspects of birth, you could think about how you’ll stay calm during birth, and do some practice.
-You might use deep, steady breathing or some other method that you know works for you.
+You might use breathing exercises or some other method that you know works for you.

 Things you can do

 - Go to birth classes and any sessions just for expectant dads.

 - If you and your partner are writing a birth plan, find out from your partner how you can support her during labour – but be flexible on the day.